Timing Belt Replacement Cost

 Your warranty may not cover a timing belt replacement if it’s considered preventive maintenance.

-When it comes to extended car warranties, many providers include timing belt coverage in their base-level plans, but not all.
+When it comes to extended car warranties, many providers include timing belt coverage in their base-level plans, but not all of them do.

 • Damage from collisions, weather, animals, vandalism or other causes

-• Abuse or misuse, like racing, off-roading or towing too much
+• Abuse or misuse, such as racing, off-roading or towing too much

-• Neglect, like leaving your car to sit for months or failing to stick with the routine maintenance schedule in your owner’s manual
+• Neglect, such as leaving your car to sit for months or failing to stick with the routine maintenance schedule in your owner’s manual

 Think of it like this: If you’ve been keeping up with regular maintenance and your timing belt still fails for seemingly no reason at all, it’s more likely to be covered under warranty.